 Acorn Energy (ACFN) Long-Term Debt Repayments (2016)

-- Long-Term Debt Repayments reached $11000.0 in Q2 2016 per ACFN's latest filing, down from $32000.0 in the prior quarter.
+- Long-Term Debt Repayments hit $11000.0 in Q2 2016 for Acorn Energy, down from $32000.0 in the prior quarter.

 - In the past five years, Long-Term Debt Repayments ranged from a high of $52000.0 in Q1 2012 to a low of $11000.0 in Q2 2016.

-- Average Long-Term Debt Repayments over 5 years is $34312.5, with a median of $32500.0 recorded in 2014.
+- Median Long-Term Debt Repayments over the past 5 years was $32500.0 (2014), compared with a mean of $34312.5.

-- The largest YoY upside for Long-Term Debt Repayments was 207.69% in 2012 against a maximum downside of 68.1% in 2012.
+- The widest YoY moves for Long-Term Debt Repayments: up 207.69% in 2012, down 68.1% in 2012.

-- A 5-year view of Long-Term Debt Repayments shows it stood at $38000.0 in 2012, then decreased by 18.42% to $31000.0 in 2013, then grew by 3.23% to $32000.0 in 2014, then grew by 3.12% to $33000.0 in 2015, then crashed by 66.67% to $11000.0 in 2016.
+- Acorn Energy's Long-Term Debt Repayments stood at $38000.0 in 2012, then decreased by 18.42% to $31000.0 in 2013, then grew by 3.23% to $32000.0 in 2014, then grew by 3.12% to $33000.0 in 2015, then crashed by 66.67% to $11000.0 in 2016.

-- Per Business Quant, the three most recent readings for ACFN's Long-Term Debt Repayments are $11000.0 (Q2 2016), $32000.0 (Q1 2016), and $33000.0 (Q4 2015).
+- The last three reported values for Long-Term Debt Repayments were $11000.0 (Q2 2016), $32000.0 (Q1 2016), and $33000.0 (Q4 2015) per Business Quant data.